 Global Citizen Year is a launching pad for bold high-school grads who are hungry to make a real impact in the world, and to make college count.

-Bridge-Year Fellows will begin their preparation remotely through Global Citizen Year’s summer campaign, which will include language training and readings about India.
+Bridge-Year Fellows will begin their preparation remotely through Global Citizen Year’s summer campaign, which will include online language training and readings about India.
 Fellows will then attend the Tufts 1+4 Orientation on the Tufts campus before traveling to California in late August for Global Citizen Year’s Pre-Departure Training program.
 After arriving in India in early September, service will begin with a four-week, in-country orientation that features intensive language study, workshops, and training.
 Full-time service placements will run until the beginning of April, after which Fellows will participate in both in-country and California-based Re-Entry Training.
 Fellows will return home in mid-April, and will participate in the Tufts Post-Service Retreat and ongoing workshops and meetings as Tufts students in Fall 2018.

 English is commonly used in India, however Fellows will still have the opportunity to learn a foreign language through this program.
 Fellows will participate in a pre-departure language program to achieve a minimum proficiency in Hindi or Telugu, and will receive additional language training in-country, including intensive language classes during orientation, and ongoing weekly classes for the duration of the program.